 Here are 9 basic gymnastics skills you should master:

 The handstand is arguably the single most important skill and position in the sport of gymnastics.
 It’s the building block for essential skills on each of the four events.
 Being able to do a perfect handstand is one skill you should learn to master.
 The handstand is used in most tumbling skills- walkovers and handsprings.
 The handstand is important on bars-cast to handstands and giants are in the handstand position.
 Handsprings on vault pass through the handstand position.
 One of the keys to nailing the back extension roll in the level 6 floor routine is to hit a perfect handstand in the middle of the roll.
 You can practice handstands at home by doing spider man against the wall.
-Spiderman against the wall is one of my favorite exercises for improving your gymnastics skills at home.Spider-man against the wall is basically a handstand against the wall, but it’s a way to practice handstands with correct form.
+Spiderman against the wall (see a picture explanation at this link) is one of my favorite exercises for improving your gymnastics skills at home.Spider-man against the wall is basically a handstand against the wall, but it’s a way to practice handstands with correct form.
 To do spider-man against the wall, stand with your back against a wall in your house.
 Put your hands on the floor in front of you, and one at a time put your feet on the wall.
 Walk your hands closer to the wall as you walk your feet up the wall, until your stomach is touching the wall and you are in a handstand position.
 The tops of your feet should be flat against the wall, with your pointed toes touching the wall (your toenails will be against the wall).
 Keep your head neutral but look at your hands with your eyes.
 Hold this for as long as you can before coming down.
 While you are in the handstand concentrate on tightening up all your muscles and think about pulling your feet up to the ceiling.
 This is a great way to practice good form because the wall forces your body to be absolutely straight

 Casting is the most basic bar element and learning how to cast well early on will help you learn so many other skills.
 Body position in the cast is a hollow body shape.
 The hollow body shape is similar to the shape you have in a perfect handstand other than your back is slightly rounded with your stomach pulled towards your spine.
 You will eventually be casting to handstand so the higher you can cast with a nice tight body position the better.
 You want your legs to be together and straight, your stomach pulled in, your back rounded and your eyes looking at the bar.